ibm-cloud-docs/resiliency/cyberresiliency-plan.md

 * Isolation - Multiple environments, each setup for a specific purpose and isolated both in terms of administrative boundaries and network boundaries ensures that there is clear separation of concern and any malicious actor or code does not laterally gain access.
 * Virtual Air-Gap - Air-gapping ensures that no malicious actors or code can gain access to criticial systems like the cyber vault and the backup data within it.
 A virtual air-gap is typically enforced using network rules which allow only trusted traffic to go through and deny all others.
 In addition, the air-gap may be closed or opened only at scheduled periods.
 It can be implemented using an appliance or built-in capabilities like the {{site.data.keyword.cloud_notm}} VPC network access control lists and security groups.
-* Immutable Storage - Backups written to immutable storage and retained for a configurable period of time, provide a technical assurance that even with elevated privileges, a bad actor cannot cause [data corruption](){: term}.
+* Immutable Storage - Backups written to immutable storage and retained for a configurable period of time, provide a technical assurance that even with elevated privileges, a bad actor cannot cause data corruption.
 For instance, {{site.data.keyword.cloud_notm}} cloud object storage immutable storage feature preserves records and maintains data integrity in a write-once-read-many (WORM), non-erasable and non-rewritable manner until end of retention period and the removal of any legal holds.
 * Cleanroom - Data backups are only useful if you can recover to a stable state from them.
 A recovery point could be a collection of individual backups of different components which when restored can bring an application to consistent state.
 A cleanroom is an isolated environment where recovery points can be verified and even potentially cleaned off malware, either by restoring them or using forensic tools.
 Additionally, the ability to rapidly tear down and spin up a new cleanroom environment is essential for having a clean state infrastructure everytime to start testing from and also for automating the whole process.

 The [cyber resiliency pattern on VPC](/docs/pattern-cyber-resiliency-vpc?topic=pattern-cyber-resiliency-vpc-cyber-resiliency) provides an approach to build a cyber resiliency solution on top of a secure VPC environment.